Skip to content

 The NYC taxi-fare prediction is a Kaggle classic.
 The goal is simple: given a couple of features (number of passengers, pick-up/drop-off locations) can you predict the cost of the fare?

-Today, we'll do the challenge in Edge, without writing a single line of code.
+Today, we'll do the challenge in conode, without writing a single line of code.

 Baseline Prediction